-An accompanist is only required for those students invited to audition for the concertmaster position.
+Only those students invited to audition for the concertmaster position need an accompanist.

 What do I need to prepare?

-You will need to prepare a series of set orchestral excerpts relevant to your instrument.
-These are available online.
+Please prepare a series of set orchestral excerpts relevant to your instrument.
+These are accessible via links below.

 How long will the audition take?